CurioTeam/curio-parachain/README.md

 This project is part of the CurioDAO ecosystem that extends CurioDAO's DeFi products in the field of real world asset tokenization on the [Polkadot](https://polkadot.network) network protocol.

 Curio Parachain is a network built on [Substrate](https://substrate.io) and includes native runtime modules to provide tokenization process of real world assets as fungible or non-fungible tokens and mechanisms for trading these assets.
 Parachain runtime supports certain types of assets and powers the following decentralized applications by CurioDAO: [Capital DEX](https://capitaldex.exchange), [Rollapp](https://rollapp.store), [Curio Stablecoin Protocol](https://curioinvest.com/curio-stablecoin).

+Curio Parachain uses [KILT's](https://www.kilt.io) dPoS consensus.
+Explore parachain-staking pallet doc [here](pallets/parachain-staking/README.md).

 ### Assets